DCMLab/standards/docs/source/workflow/workflow.rst

    VOLTAS_WITH_DIFFERING_LENGTHS_WARNING (4, 17) ms3.Parse.bach_en_fr_suites.BWV806_08_Bouree_I
        First volta has two bars, m.
 16a and m.
 1b.
 Encoded as two measure numbering offsets, MC 18 has -15 and MC 19 has +15 because it's m.
 16b.

+The comment can have multiple lines but it is important that each line (except the header) begins with a ``<TAB>``, like in the examples here.

 Commit the file and the warning should disappear.
 Otherwise, please `file an issue with ms3`_.

 .. _file an issue with ms3: https://github.com/johentsch/ms3/issues